TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/PageTranslations/Index.rst

     Editing the page fields for an alternative page language

-Most of the fields are the same as for the page of the default language.
+All of the fields are the same as for the page of the default language.
 Below the fields the content of the default language is shown.

-If a page has no translation (that means, no "alternative page language" record), its content cannot be translated, no matter how many system languages have been defined.
+If a page has no translation,
+its content cannot be translated, no matter how many system languages have been defined.